scottfjennings/ACR_waterbird_data_management/README.md

 included PECO in CORM allocation, included all 3 scoters in SCOTER allocation For bayabun and baydens – excluded all raptors, terns, gulls, and kingfisher.

+### Data quirks
+2013/12/21 the survey was run from north to south so normal negative reconciliation must be reversed.